 Aspirants should learn to analyze questions within a limited time.
 You won’t get specific questions where you can just repeat and reproduce what you have mugged up – as you may see in other exams.

 Except for 1 or 2 questions, most questions are very general in nature.
 For example, to answer Question Number 20 – ‘local identity’ vs ‘global identity’ – what you need is not specific knowledge, but rather a clear understanding of multiple dimensions of the identity issue.
 This is not a topic usually taught in a class, so you need to bring into your answer sheet what you observed, read, learned, and understood – within 8-9 minutes.

 This is not at all easy for beginners.
 That is why you need to practice with the right kind of model questions.
 You need proper practice to – think, analyze, understand, and present it on the exam sheet!

 Rather our approach is to empower and guide students in the right direction so that aspirants can take care of the challenging nature of UPSC questions themselves.

 Feel free to post your feedback about the question paper in the comment section below.

 Preparing for UPSC 2020?
 Download ClearIAS Current Affairs Backgrounder!

-ClearIAS Backgrounder (Current Affairs) is our new product in PDF format which covers the background of 100 most important topics for UPSC Civil Services Exam (CSE).
+ClearIAS Backgrounder (Current Affairs) is our new product in PDF format which covers the background of the 100 most important topics for the UPSC Civil Services Exam (CSE).
 We have followed an ‘analysis’ approach throughout this book, which will guide you not just about what to study but also about how to study!

-This ebook (PDF) is now available on ClearIAS Online Store for just Rs.199.
+This ebook (PDF) is now available on the ClearIAS Online Store for just Rs.199.
 Click on the above link to buy now!